acexode/alphav-stocks/README.md

 # Alpha Vantage Stocks

 This project is a React-based dashboard that displays stock data fetched from the Alpha Vantage API.
-It uses TailwindCSS for styling and is built with TypeScript to ensure type safety and better development experience.
+It uses TailwindCSS for styling and is built with Vite React

 ## Features